 - 1 oz Simple Syrup

-- Add all ingredients to a Boston shaker filled with ice
+- Add all ingredients to a Boston cocktail shaker with ice.

-- Strain with a Hawthorn strainer into a Nick and Nora glass and garnish with a lime slice
+- Strain with a Hawthorn strainer into a Nick and Nora glass or coupe glass and garnish with lime wheel.